AledPeart/theNameGame/TESTING.md

 #### Image Load Speed

 I discovered that the questions and images were loading at differen speeds, and this made for a poor user experience.
-Fortunately I was able to rectify this quite easily by adjusting the timeout settings in my _script.js_ file. these had been set initially to allow the _correct_ and _incorrect_ graphic icon to display before the next question had set.
+Fortunately I was able to rectify this quite easily by adjusting the timeout settings in my _script.js_ file.
+These had been set initially to allow the _correct_ and _incorrect_ graphic icon to display before the next question had been set.
 By adjusting these settings I was able to achieve the effect I wanted and align the picture and question load speeds.
 I was satisfied with this outcome but when testing the deployed site on different browsers the results were mixed - this issue remains unresolved and I have given more detail below.

 #### Cursor Issue on Mobile devices